Fairfax-Falls Church Community Services Board

 Fairfax Detoxification Center

-The Fairfax Detoxification Center is a short-term residential program for adults who need help to safely detoxify from the effects of drugs and/or alcohol.
+The Fairfax Detoxification Center is a short-term residential program for adults who need help to safely withdrawal from the effects of drugs and/or alcohol.
 Length of stay depends upon the individual’s condition and ability to stabilize.
 The center provides:

-• Clinically managed (social) and medical detoxification;
+• Clinically managed (social) and medical withdrawal management;

-• Buprenorphine detoxification;
+• Buprenorphine withdrawal management;

 • Daily acupuncture (acudetox);